holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 +import AllPosts from './forum/posts/AllPosts.svelte';
 ```

 Next, edit the markup template in the `<main>` section of the file, where the boilerplate content now lives.
-Remove the Holochain logo at the top, give it a more meaningful title, and --- most importantly --- replace the last two paragrapsh with the `<AllPosts/>` component:
+Remove the Holochain logo at the top, give it a more meaningful title, and --- most importantly --- replace the last two paragraphs with the `<AllPosts/>` component:

 :::output-block
 ```diff:svelte